mandele1999/marketing-analytics/README.md

 ## 📘 Glossary

 For clear definitions of key business and modeling terms used in this project, please refer to the [Business Glossary](./docs/glossary.md) and [About Dataset](./docs/data_description.md)

+## Data Source

+The dataset used in this project was obtained from [Kaggle]([https://www.kaggle.com/](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset)).
+The dataset includes consumer behavior and shopping habits